Plus how to activate the killswitch

 General Biometric Security Flaws

-First of all, there are some security vulnerabilities that apply to biometric systems in general.
+First of all, some security vulnerabilities apply to biometric systems in general.
 The biggest problem with using an aspect of your biology to unlock something is that you can’t change it.
 If someone managed to make a perfect copy of your fingerprint or face, they could unlock anything.
 If someone figures out a password or passcode, just change it.

-This sort of thing has actually happened in the past and the way that biometric sensors have got around it is by becoming more detailed and looking at multiple aspects of your biology.
+This sort of thing has happened in the past and the way that biometric sensors have got around it is by becoming more detailed and looking at multiple aspects of your biology.
 For example, finer details of your fingerprints or the presence of body heat.
 Those who want to defeat these systems have to get better at replicating your biology, which is impractical for the average hacker at a certain point.

-The biggest weakness of biometric systems is actually a pretty simple one.
+The biggest weakness of biometric systems is a pretty simple one.
 Someone can simply take your finger or face and force you to unlock your device.
 That’s different from a password or code which you can “forget” or otherwise withhold.
 We’ll deal with this scenario at the end of the article.

 How Secure Are Face ID & Touch ID?

-This is a bit of a loaded question, since that depends on what your definition of ‘secure’ is.
-Usually, the security of systems like these are expressed as the odds of someone randomly beating them.
+This is a bit of a loaded question since that depends on what your definition of ‘secure’ is.
+Usually, the security of systems like these is expressed as the odds of someone randomly beating them.
 That’s the “brute force” method of cracking a digital lock.
 For Touch ID there’s only a 1 in 500,000 chance of someone’s fingerprint being similar enough to yours that Touch ID will be fooled.